lukemoore66/csmod/README.md

 Replacing the script path with your own.

 Then, use the RSS Downloader function to assign categories that correspond with base name of the corresponding configuration file in the 'ini' folder.

-For example, setting the category to 'rss-anime', will cause csmod to use the rss-anime.ini configuration.
+For example, setting the category to [rss-anime], will cause csmod to use the 'rss-anime.ini' configuration file.

-When creating new ini files, always use rss-default.ini as a template.
+When creating new ini files, always use the 'rss-default.ini' file as a template.

 All ini files must follow the 'rss-nameofini.ini' naming format.